NASH Contender Galectin Therapeutics Could Run Up Nicely - But Don't Stick Around

 Back in February the company announced data from early studies of GR-MD-02.
 Preclinical results in mouse models of different cancer types revealed anti-tumor effects and increased survival when combining the drug candidate with different types of immune modulators.
 Keep in mind that 2 phase 1 studies were being conducted at the time as well, combining GR-MD-02 with pembrolizumab in patients with melanoma (and expanded to patients with oral/head and neck cancer (OHN) and non small cell lung cancer (NSCLC).
 Of six patients with advanced melanoma given the lowest dose (2 mg/kg), no safety concerns were observed.
 One partial response and one mixed response were observed, including a patient who showed a significant reduction in tumor size after 12 weeks of therapy (3 doses of combined GR-MD-02).

-Figure 2: Tumor response after 3 doses of Combined GR-MD-02 and pembrolizumab in patient who failed high-dose IL-2 and oncolytic virus plus ipilimumab.
+Figure 2: Tumor response after 3 doses of Combined GR-MD-02 and pembrolizumab in a patient who failed high-dose IL-2 and oncolytic virus plus ipilimumab.
 (Source: Corporate presentation.)

 I note that Cohort 2 has finished enrollment and future updates represent another important catalyst (most likely in early 2018).

 In March GR-MD-02 demonstrated efficacy in an exploratory mid-stage study in patients with moderate-to-severe plaque psoriasis.
-No serious adverse events were observed and an average PASI reduction in excess of 50% occurred in all patients that participated in the 24 week study.
+No serious adverse events were observed and an average PASI reduction in excess of 50% occurred in all patients that participated in the 24-week study.
 As the disease is related to NASH and increased galectin-3 expression, these results are indicative that the drug candidate could also show marked activity in NASH, the main value driver for the stock.

 Early promise was also demonstrated in patients with severe and refractory atopic dermatitis (n=3), where all of them showed a clinical response according to the reduction in EASI (Eczema Area and Severity Index) score after 12 weeks (received 6 every other week doses).
-Notably, 2 patients acheived a 64% and 74% EASI reduction at six weeks after only 3 doses of GR-MD-02.
+Notably, 2 patients achieved a 64% and 74% EASI reduction at six weeks after only 3 doses of GR-MD-02.

-For the second quarter the company reported cash and equivalents of $9.1 million, which it has stated could fund operations until year-end.
+For the second quarter, the company reported cash and equivalents of $9.1 million, which it has stated could fund operations until year-end.
 Net loss for the quarter came in at $4.8 million, while research and development expenses totaled $3.4 million.
 During the quarter the company strengthened its IP position, including a recent claim covering GR-MD-02 in patients with autoimmune disease and another for treating a variety of diseases with an inflammatory response.
 Of particular importance is the patent protecting their combination cancer immunotherapy method of use.

-As for their NASH-CX study, for the period ending August 11th 130 patients (80%) completed 52 weeks of infusions and 99% of the study's total number of infusions had been administered.
-In June the DMSB (Data and Safety Monitoring Board) made the decision that the trial should continue.
-President, CEO and CMO Dr. Peter Traber noted that drop out rates came in below expectations, which could increase the power of the trial.
+As for their NASH-CX study, for the period ending August 11th, 130 patients (80%) completed 52 weeks of infusions and 99% of the study's total number of infusions had been administered.
+In June, the DMSB (Data and Safety Monitoring Board) made the decision that the trial should continue.
+President, CEO and CMO Dr. Peter Traber noted that drop-out rates came in below expectations, which could increase the power of the trial.
 Expectations are for 151 patients to complete the study (last month), giving it a power in excess of 95% to detect a difference.
 Again, top-line data is expected in December.

 As for entry point, today's 14% move upward came on over 721,000 shares (over 4 times the average volume).
 That's what we like to see in a true breakout, as that kind of relative volume is a sign that the move could potentially be sustainable.